lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].

 The ten quick tips described below are aimed at those interested in applying the technique in to their own teaching.
-They are meant to complement the "Ten quick tips for delivering programming lessons" [@brownTenQuickTips2018].
+They are meant to complement the "Ten quick tips for teaching programming" [@brownTenQuickTips2018].

 ## Tip 1.
 Go slowly.